 Typically service-users are from Afghanistan, Congo, Eritrea, Somalia, Iran, Iraq, Sri Lanka, Sudan, Uganda, Guinea, Zimbabwe, Tibet.

-Members of the Edmund Rice Network, both Brothers and lay, and Sixth Form students from our schools help to run the Revive drop-in centre in Lower Kersal, Salford.
+Members of the Edmund Rice Network, help to run the Revive drop-in centre in Lower Kersal, Salford.

 ‘Treat resident aliens as though they were native-born and love them as yourself, for you yourselves were once aliens in Egypt’

 ‘I was a stranger and you welcomed me’

 ‘Love one another like brothers and sisters, and remember always to welcome strangers:

 by doing this some people have entertained angels without knowing it’